elunna/nerfhack-changelog/README.md

 * When traveling, grave engravings will not be stopped on or considered 'interesting'
 * Random secret doors are secret less of the time (xnh)
 * Random secret corridors have been removed (xnh)
-* Pets never displace player from stairs when entering a level (from DynaHack).
+* Pets never displace player from stairs when entering a level (Dyna).
 * Lessen confusing messages for confuse monster effects wearing off.
 * Because see invisible cannot be gained intrinsically - peaceful monsters will not make themselves invisible by means of potions, wands, or spells.
 * Passive fire damage burns away slime.
-* Allow #terrain while impaired (from xNetHack).
+* Allow #terrain while impaired (xnh)

 ### Safer bags of holding:
 In the NetHack community, the blowing up of Bags of Holding seems to be an honored tradition that is upheld and broadcast on the servers when it occurs.
 However, I find it a severe punishment that kills games for both the player and the devs.
 Most of the time when a player has this happen, they simply quit.
 Since I would rather keep players going, I believe the right approach is to punish players who make these kinds of mistakes willingly and earlier in the game.
 Once a player has identified the dangerous items for a bag of holding, it is virtually implausible that one would purposefully attempt to blow up their bag of holding.

 The following safeguards were added to protect players from exploding bags:
 * Players cannot put **known** wands of cancellation or magical bags into **identified** bags of holding.
 Keep in mind, unknown wands and bags are still dangerous and should be handled with care until formally identified (dnh)
 * Players are prevented from tipping **known** explosive items into **identified** bags of holding